CBICA/DeepMRSeg/README.md

 deepmrseg_train
 ```

-Please see the user manual
+Please see the user manual for more details.

 ## License